microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy1.md

 **Give it a try!**

-- :binoculars: Bring your mouse over to the game screen.
+- :binoculars: Click the game screen.

 Try moving your ship with the joypad, arrow keys, or **W** and **S** keys.